Ceramics & Studio Practice

 The same material that makes a cup makes a brick.
 What changes is the question.

-My practice is organized around ceramic objects and the questions they raise: about labor, about the body's involvement in making, about what happens when a familiar object is translated into a slow and resistant material.
+My practice is organized around a small set of objects — bricks, baseballs, vessels — and the questions they raise about labor, familiarity, and what happens when a culturally loaded form is translated into a slow and resistant material.

-Some pieces begin with culturally loaded objects.
-The brick builds cities and is thrown through windows.
-The baseball is handheld, throwable, sport and weapon at once.
-Making these in clay doesn't neutralize them.
-It adds another layer: the labor of construction, the fragility of fired stoneware, the glaze that signals completion.
+The brick occupies a peculiar position among commodities: it is everybody's object, and nobody's.
+Its status as an object of labor remains legible — it exists in the cultural imagination not as a neutral commodity but as crystallized working-class labor.
+Coating it in glaze does not neutralize this.
+It adds another layer: the labor of construction, the fragility of fired stoneware, the color that signals completion.
 A glazed brick is a brick that has been told it's art.
 Whether that claim holds is the work's question.